Theo Todman's Web Page - Notes Pages

 - This project has varied in priority over recent years.
 However, now Nat has arranged to work remotely in Thailand and has married Fon – his Thai girlfriend – learning Thai has some relevance.

-- I scheduled 2 hours / week on this project in 25Q3 but only spent about a fifth of this.
+- I scheduled 2 hours / week on this project in 25Q4 but spent less than half of this.
 I’m not especially worried as this project is not a priority.

-- In July 2024 I restarted reading through the NT, OT and LXX in the original Greek and Hebrew, time being booked to my Philosophy of Religion2 Project.
+- In July 2024 I restarted reading through the NT, OT and LXX in the original Greek and Hebrew, time being booked to my Philosophy of Religion4 Project.

 - However, I decided to brush up on my Hebrew grammar, and read most of "Lambdin (Thomas) - Introduction to Biblical Hebrew" which had been recommended by Heythrop but which I’d ignored hitherto because of the tiny Hebrew print which makes it difficult to read the vowel pointing.
 I had been making good progress but stopped when I got to Lesson 44.
-I have restarted with a view to doing the exercises in "Williamson (H.G.M.) - Annotated Key to Lambdin's Introduction to Biblical Hebrew", but it hasn’t been a priority.
+I have restarted with a view to doing the exercises and checking in "Williamson (H.G.M.) - Annotated Key to Lambdin's Introduction to Biblical Hebrew".
+I’ve ignored these for now but am making good progress on a second reading of the Introduction – doing only the Hebrew to English exercises.

-- I did try going through "Wenham (John) - The Elements of New Testament Greek" at the same time, but you can’t do everything.
+- I’ve now decided to run through "Wenham (John) - The Elements of New Testament Greek" at the same time and have made a good start.

 - Further details follow:-